WordPress/playground-tools/packages/wp-now/README.md

 Here is an example of a blueprint that defines custom URL constant. `wp-now` will automatically detect the blueprint and execute it after starting the server.
 In consequence, the site will be available at `http://myurl.wpnow`.
 Make sure myurl.wpnow is added to your hosts file.

 To execute this blueprint, create a file named `blueprint-example.json` and run `wp-now start --blueprint=path/to/blueprint-example.json`.
+Note that the `virtualize` is set to `true` to avoid modifying the `wp-config.php` file that is shared between all the projects.

 ```json
 {